astreum/whitepaper/README.md

 # Astreuos

-#### A Next Generation Blockchain Network for Storage and Compute that is Decentralized, Secure and Sustainable.
+### A Next Generation Blockchain Network for Storage and Compute that's Decentralized, Secure and Sustainable.

 ## Structure